 User interface modal Karbon's user interface with a calendar to book a call

-Ready to take our refreshed brand expression for a spin, I explored visual possibilities for key website moments such as our home page and product benefit page.
+During the website refresh, I explored visual possibilities to apply our brand expression for key website moments such as our home page and product benefit page.
 I focused on levelling up visual treatment for UI elements and product imagery, while word-smithing headline copy to complement the content—because words are design too.

-After sharing for feedback, I collaborated with two developers to translate our new brand components to web and moved on to developing key page templates and reusable components for scalability.
-Ready to roll out production, I sourced customer photography, designed product imagery for ten product pages, and coordinated with our in-house copy-writer to populate written content via a CMS to stage and test.
+I collaborated with two developers to translate our new brand components to web and moved on to developing key page templates and reusable components for scalability.
+I sourced customer photography, designed product imagery for ten product pages, and coordinated with our in-house copy-writer to populate written content via a CMS to stage and test.

 Post it notes showing ideas to improve Karbon's signup flow conversion